Customer service. We've all heard the need for it.

 That's because we've had a movement called customer service, which has made many authors, trainers, speakers, consultants, and department heads well paid.

 But in the end, results have gone down.

 Why is that?

 Because many left the selling out of the service.

-That may seem pushy now but we have swung to the opposite end; satisfied to use the words customer service and guest which have made many retail employees passive when it comes to the customer buying the merchandise.
+That may seem pushy now but we have swung to the opposite end; satisfied to use the word guest which has made many retail employees passive when it comes to the customer buying the merchandise.

 Case in point, I called a specialty retailer looking for a $200 specific item one day.
 Response, "Let me check.
 Nope don't got it."
 Silence.

 Someone else got the business that day by saying, "We can order it and you'll have it tomorrow."
 That's not pushy, that's selling.

 Customer Service is not being left alone to browse, or being asked, "Debit or credit?," or as we're walking out the door, "Did you find everything OK?"